mpv-player/mpv/DOCS/man/input.rst

     3rd parameter (essentially using a space instead of ``+``).
 The 3rd parameter is still parsed, but is considered deprecated.

+    This is a scalable command.
+See the documentation of ``nonscalable`` input command prefix in `Input Command Prefixes`_ for details.

 ``revert-seek [<flags>]``
     Undoes the ``seek`` command, and some other commands that seek (but not necessarily all of them).
 Calling this command once will jump to the